 CCAR & DFAST: A Simple Guide

-If you work in, or in a role linked to, the US financial sector?
-You will have heard of CCAR and DFAST.
-However, would it help you to understand what these regulatory frameworks involve, what impact they have on the US banking sector and the challenges they present to financial institutions?
-Our simple guide has you covered.
+If you work in, or your role is linked to the US financial sector, no doubt you will have heard of CCAR and DFAST.
+But would it help you to better understand what these regulatory frameworks involve?
+If so, our simple guide has you covered.

 The three main principles for CCAR, born out of the 2008 global financial crisis, are: